 As a general rule, you can refuse an offer by saying a polite “Sorry” and a “Thank you” as a token of appreciation.
 However, if possible, you should show valid reasons and maintain a polite tone and gesture so that the person who offered you something doesn’t feel offended.

-There are so many ways you can refuse someone when they offer you something.
+You can refuse someone when they offer you something in so many ways.
 I’ll share practical tips and expressions to help you reject someone’s offer.
-With the expressions I am about to share, you will be able to deny when someone offers you help, food, a job, company friendship, etc. Let’s start with a few tips first.
+With the expressions I am about to share, you can deny when someone offers you help, food, a job, company friendship, etc. Let’s start with a few tips first.

 7 Essential Tips on How to Refuse an Offer